Assistance Dog Programme

 A certificate is provided for each level of training, from Puppy to Gold and Access Tests.
 Dogs can take their Puppy at any age, Bronze test from 6 months, the Silver from 9 months after a temperament assessment, Gold from 12 months and Access Tests at 18 months.

-Your dog must have passed their Bronze Award before being allowed to purchase our Assistance Dog in Training Vests, which can become a great aid for encouraging the general public to ignore your dog.
+Your dog must have passed their Silver Award and Temperament Test before being allowed to purchase our Assistance Dog in Training Vests, which can become a great aid for encouraging the general public to ignore your dog.

 Membership